 When should I mail out my invitations?

 Typically, you'll mail out your invitations 6-8 weeks before the wedding.
 This should give guests enough time to respond.
 If you're having a destination wedding, 8-10 weeks is more appropriate so guests can book their travel plans.
-You can always send them earlier if it's a busy time of year (November/December).
 Design + printing time for invitations is usually a couple months, so be sure to book your invitations early!

 Below you can find a typical timeline for custom invitations through Morgan Riley Design: